 Incline Dumbbell Curl

-Set bench to 45-60 degrees.
+Set bench to 45–60°.
 Arms hang behind body for maximum stretch.
-Best for long head development and bicep peak.
+One of the strongest options for long head development.

 Barbell Curl